 Suppose you have Rs 10,000 and you want to purchase a TV but suddenly you drop your idea of purchasing a TV and you decided to save your money.
 Now you have two options either you save your money in the form of cash or deposit that money into your bank account at 10% per year interest (here we are assuming that you have saved your money into your bank account).
 After one year you withdraw your money (which is now Rs 11000) and now you decided to purchase that TV but you noticed that due to inflation the price of that TV also increased by Rs 2000 and now it costs Rs 12000.

 What happened in this situation?
 Here you have to extra Rs 1000 if you want to purchase that TV and this extra amount is known as inflation tax.

 Lets understand why it happens?

 This happens due to government expenses.
-As government earn from direct or indirect tax and then they use this money for their expenditure.
-But what happens if the government spends more money than their earning?
-In the case of extra spending, the government have to print more money.
-In this scenario, the extra printed money circulated into the market and money starts losing its value due to its higher quantity.
+As government earns from direct or indirect tax and then they use this money for their expenditure.
+But what happens if the government spends more money than their earnings?
+In the case of extra spending, the government has to print more money.
+In this scenario, the extra printed money circulated into the market, and money starts losing its value due to its higher quantity.

 What is inflation spiral?

 Suppose the economy is facing inflation.
-Now in the case of inflation, the prices of goods and services increases, when the prices of goods and services increase people demands more wages and when they get more wages they demand more.
+Now in the case of inflation, the prices of goods and services increase, when the prices of goods and services increase people demand more wages and when they get more wages they demand more.
 As they get more wages they demand more and inflation further increases.
 When inflation again increased again they demand furthermore wages and again when they get more wages their demand again increase.
-This wage-price makes a circle which is also known as a vicious circle.
+This wage price makes a circle which is also known as a vicious circle.

 What is inflation accounting?